getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ---

 SDKs are configurable in many ways.
-The options are largely standardized between SDKs but there are some differences to better acomodate platform peculiarities.
+The options are largely standardized between SDKs but there are some differences to better acommodate platform peculiarities.
 Options are set when the SDK is first initialized.

 {% include components/platform_content.html content_dir='config-intro' %}